 Snape: Then tell me, why does it have the name "Roonil Wazlib" written inside the front cover?

 - This is common with Ron Weasley.
 When he first introduces Scabbers to Harry in The Philosopher's Stone, he says of Scabbers, "He could have died and no one would know the difference."
 In Prisoner of Azkaban we learn Peter Pettigrew/Scabbers did just that.
 In Chamber of Secrets, he jokes that Tom Riddle got his award from the school for murdering Moaning Myrtle.
-We learn later that's exactly what happened.
+We learn later that he did murder her, it's not why he received the award though, that was for framing someone else.

-- At the beginning of Harry Potter and the Order of the Phoenix, Luna is reading an edition of The Quibbler (a tabloid magazine) that claims that Sirius Black is really a wizard magician called Stubby Portman.
-At the end of the book, Harry goes off to rescue Sirius with Ron, Hermione, Neville, Ginny and Luna, and Luna pipes up, "When you say "Sirius", do you mean Stubby Portman?"
+- At the beginning of Harry Potter and the Order of the Phoenix, Luna is reading an edition of The Quibbler (a tabloid magazine) that claims that Sirius Black is really a wizard musician called Stubby Boardman.
+At the end of the book, Harry goes off to rescue Sirius with Ron, Hermione, Neville, Ginny and Luna, and Luna pipes up, "When you say "Sirius", do you mean Stubby Boardman?"

-- There's a picture in The Last Straw, the third Diary of a Wimpy Kid book, that reveals that Greg once turned in a book report 4 pages long (cover included), and only a few sentences long because he took up more than half of the last page writing "THE END" in big letters, using the excuse that he was running out of paper.
+- There's a picture in Diary of a Wimpy Kid: The Last Straw, that reveals that Greg once turned in a book report 4 pages long (cover included), and only a few sentences long because he took up more than half of the last page writing "THE END" in big letters, using the excuse that he was running out of paper.
 That spoiler-tagged part comes up at the end when Greg admits that he was ending his story on sort of a generic happy ending note, but he admits that he's running out of paper.

 Harry: Don't ask me.
 I'm gay now, remember?